almond-sh/almond/README.md

 when discussing almond on GitHub, Gitter channel, or other venues.

 Feel free to open an issue if you notice a bug, have an idea for a feature, or have a question about the code.
 Pull requests are also gladly accepted.

+# Building with Scala 3

+## Building with scala 3.0.1

+checkout branch scala30

+## Building with scala 3.1.0

+checkout branch scala31